 Read more about transitional care management in the Making Sense of MACRA: Aligning Transitional Care Management (TCM) with the Quality Payment Program (QPP) supplement (PDF)

-The AAFP’s advocacy efforts have helped pave the way for Medicare payment for TCM, giving family physicians an opportunity to be paid to coordinate care for Medicare beneficiaries as they transition between settings.
+The AAFP’s advocacy efforts have helped pave the way for Medicare payment for TCM services, giving family physicians an opportunity to be paid to coordinate care for Medicare beneficiaries as they transition between settings.
 We believe that family physicians should be compensated for the value they bring to their patients by delivering continuous, comprehensive, and connected health care.